NoMangosForYou/Bait-Bot/README.md

 **Build it yourself**

-Feel free to build it yourself using the provided docker file and pyhton file.
+Feel free to build it yourself using the provided Dockerfile and python files.